 - Drugs activate normal colon function or block the production of certain enzymes.

-For most canines, constipation will be an inconsistent issue, monitored through an even eating regimen, access to fresh water, and regular exercise.
+For most canines, constipation will be inconsistent, monitored through an even eating regimen, access to fresh water, and regular exercise.